sambaiz/cdkbot/README.md

 - `/rollback [stack1 stack2 ...]`:

 cdk deploy at base branch.
 If not specify stacks, all stacks are passed.
-The PR must already be deployed.
+Only deployed PR can be roll backed.

 ![run /diff and /deploy](./doc-assets/run-diff-deploy.png)